 A financial asset is classified in this category if acquired principally for the purpose of selling or repurchasing in the short term.
-Derivatives are also included in this category unless they are designated as hedges.

 Financial instruments in this category are recognized initially and subsequently at fair value.
-Transaction costs are expensed in the consolidated statement of earnings.
+Transaction costs are expensed in the consolidated statement of (loss) earnings.
 Financial assets at fair value through profit or loss are classified as current assets except for the portion expected to be realized or paid beyond twelve months of the consolidated statements of financial position date, which is classified as non-current asset.